-Watch the video recordings of the publication of the Child Strategy and the public event
+Watch the video recording of the publication of the Child Strategy

 Finland’s first National Child Strategy was published on 23 February.
-Watch a recording of the publication event.
+Watch a recording of the publication event and download the strategy.

 Child Strategy is based on the UN Convention on the Rights of the Child